jh3nd3rs0n/jargyle/README.md

       socks5.onConnect.serverSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the server-facing socket

-      socks5.onUdpAssociate.clientPortRanges=PORT_RANGE1[ PORT_RANGE2[...]]
-          The space separated list of acceptable port ranges for the client-facing UDP socket (default is 1-65535)

       socks5.onUdpAssociate.clientSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
           The space separated list of socket settings for the client-facing UDP socket